ttamg/tradingview-selenium-data/README.md

 See the example scripts in the `scripts` folder for examples on how to scrape data.

-If all is set up correctly the `00_example.py` file should run the script by calling
+If all is set up correctly with your chromedriver the `00_example.py` file should run the script and download a few test CSV files

     python 00_example.py